 My buddy Pete tried the final product and declared it so good that it was worthy of a name like: “Spock’s Bock”.
 Its been on tap for about two weeks now and my five gallons is almost gone.
 I’m lamenting this fact and am already planning a rebrew.
 I’m not sure if I’ve ever rebrewed a beer at home.
 I always tweak it.
 And I probably will again on the next iteration.
 I just ran out of Special B.

 - Munich Malt 4.650 kg (10 lbs 3 ounces)

 - Pilsner 2 kg (4 lbs 6 ounces)

 - Saaz (USA) 3.8% AA 90 grams at 60 minutes for 22.8 estimated IBUs

-*I use a hop utilization rate of 80% due to living at 2,200 metres (7,200 ft) elevation.
-Also I have a ton of Saaz hops so I started throwing them in anything remotely Czech-ish.
+*I use a hop utilization rate of 80% because I live at higher than sea level elevation.
+I have a ton of Saaz hops so I started throwing them in pretty much everything.